nautsio/helloworld-python/README.md

 # Hello Word web app in Python
-Python hello-world based on the app.py from the (Docker Compose tutorial)[https://docs.docker.com/compose/#installation-and-set-up].
+Python hello-world based on the app.py from the [Docker Compose tutorial](https://docs.docker.com/compose/#installation-and-set-up).
 Includes both a version that needs a Redis DB and one that doesn't.

 ## How to use